- 22

 3. Code Review

-Review the source code directly to find hidden vulnerabilities — the best method for A04 (Insecure Design) and A08 (Integrity Failures), which external scanning tools cannot detect.
+Directly reviewing source code to find hidden vulnerabilities — the best method for A04 (Insecure Design) and A08 (Integrity Failures), which external scanning tools cannot detect.

-How Do You Know If You "Pass" the OWASP Top 10?
+How Do You Know If You "Pass" OWASP Top 10?

-The phrase "passed OWASP" does not come with an official certificate from OWASP — but there are clear criteria and standards used to measure results:
+There is no official OWASP certificate for "passing" — but there are clear criteria and standards for measuring results:

 Criterion 1: Penetration Test Report

-When you hire a security firm to conduct a pentest, you receive a report that classifies vulnerabilities by severity level:
+When hiring a security firm for a pentest, you receive a report classifying vulnerabilities by severity:

 | Severity Level | Meaning | Passing Criteria |